 The incline barbell press is performed in a similar manner to flat bench presses.
 The difference is that you bring the bar down to a higher point on your chest and push it up on a slight angle to lock out in line with your eyesight.

-Pros of the Incline Bench Press
+Benefits of the Incline Bench Press

-Cons of the Incline Bench Press
+Disadvantages of the Incline Bench Press

 The Incline Dumbbell Press

 The incline dumbbell press is the same movement as the barbell version except that you are using a pair of dumbbells rather than a barbell.
 The exercise is performed on an adjustable incline bench.
 To get into position for the incline bench start position, you need to get the weights from the floor up to the start position above your head.
 This can be a challenge, especially when you are using heavy weights.

 How to do the Incline dumbbell press – video